LeandroPOliveira/Pagina-web/README.md

 ### Description:

-Full Stack project in development aiming to deepen knowledge of web development with Flask.<br>
+Full Stack project in development aiming to deepen knowledge of web development with Django.<br>
 -Front-end developed with Bootstrap;<br>
--New features are being implemented with Flask;<br>
+-New features are being implemented with Django;<br>
--Database with PostgreSQL, deploy on render.com.<br>
+-Database with SQLite, deploy on Pythonanywhere.<br>